-An actor is someone who plays characters in a film, television, radio, or theatre production.
-When most people think of actors they think of Hollywood superstars who perform in blockbuster films and this is often the ultimate aspiration of anyone dreaming of a career in acting.
-It is difficult to achieve this degree of success in the field of acting, and the majority of actors perform in smaller productions, often starting in advertisements or as extras on television shows or films.
+An actor is someone who plays a character in film, television, radio, or theatre productions.
+When most people think of actors they think of Hollywood actors who perform in blockbuster films, and this is often the ultimate aspiration of anyone dreaming of a career in acting.
+It is difficult to achieve a high level of success in the field of acting; the majority of actors perform in smaller productions, often starting out in advertisements or as extras on television shows or films.

 There are many ways to get into character and actors often research the jobs, hobbies, or activities of the characters they play so they are able to put themselves in that frame of mind.
 Physical appearance can be important in creating a character as well, and actors will often lose or gain weight, or change their hair colour to physically create the character they are playing.

 The main qualities required are:

-Maintaining a positive attitude is important as it will often take many auditions for an aspiring actor to get his/her first part.
-Being determined and dedicated will help in this situation as attending as many auditions as possible should eventually end in a successful audition.
+Maintaining a positive attitude is important, as it will often take many auditions for an aspiring actor to get his/her first part.
+Being determined and dedicated will help in this situation, as attending as many auditions as possible should eventually end in a successful audition.
 In such an expressive career in arts and entertainment, it is often the people who are most passionate about what they are doing who are most successful.

-The workplace will vary depending on the type of production involved.
+An actor's workplace will vary depending on the type of production involved.
 Some film and television shows, as well as most advertisements, will be filmed in studios and on sets.
 This can be quite exciting in itself, seeing how a location can be created by set designers and made to seem real.
-Other films and television shows are filmed on location and might involve a lot of travel - sometimes to distant and exotic places.
+Other film and television shows are filmed on location and might involve a lot of travel - sometimes to distant and exotic places.